sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-798	Smallest Rotation with Highest Score    		44.6%	Hard
+given an array and you can pick a index k and rotate k to n-1 to left. after rotation, any elements <=index worth 1 point.
+A[i] is from 0 t0 n-1. return the max score we could receive.
+- need O(N)
+- it is also equivalent to left rotation.
+- each step: A[0] goes to A[n-1] and we get 1 point
+- left rotation one step: A[i]->A[(i-1+N)%N]

+- interval approach: for each element we calculate the rotation when it gains point and lose point.
+A[i] at ith position:
+gain point: we move it to the end, which needs (i+1)%N. lose point: move A[i] to position A[i]-1 (so value>index) which needs (i+1-A[i]+N)%N rotations find the most overlapped.
+->>

+<<-807	Max Increase to Keep City Skyline    		84.1%	Medium
+given a grid with each element height.
+You are allowed to increase the height looking from 4 direction up down, left right must be the same as orgiinal. return the max sum increased. looking left or right we get the max in each row. looking up or down, we get the max in each column. so each element can be increased to col and row max.

+->>
+<<-821	Shortest Distance to a Character    		67.5%	Easy
+in a string find each char to a given char's shortest distance. two pass to update the distance to left and right.
+->>

+<<-822	Card Flipping Game    		43.4%	Medium
+each card with back[i] and front[i]. we choose and flip if the card is not on the front of any card, it is good. for example front=[1,2,4,4,7],back=[1,3,4,1,3].flip the 2nd get 3, which is not on the front. so the smallest good is 2 (front value) what is the smallest good number?
+- front back the same card are not candidates very confusing
+->>

+<<-825	Friends Of Appropriate Ages    		43.5%	Medium
+A will not request B if any of the condition is satisified:
+- age[B]<=0.5*age[A]+7
+- age[B]>age[A]
+- age[B]>100 && age[A]<100
+otherwise A will request B. return number of requests. group peope according to their ages.

+->>

+<<-835	Image Overlap    		62.0%	Medium
+convert to index moving in a 1d array. then overlap using i-j as key to do hashmap.
+->>

+<<-838	Push Dominoes    		49.3%	Medium
+given a list of dominoes, and push some dominos at the same time with L or R. return the final state of the dominos.
+L means left, R, means right, . means not pushed. using stack to store dominos.
+- L on the left, all left shall be 'L'
+- R...L, half R and half L. (odd length mid one will not affect)
+- R on the right, all shall be R. using stack is not straightforward. we only need find R...L pair and use two pointer to assign the value. for convenience we can add L and R on the left side and right side.
+->>

+<<-840	Magic Squares In Grid    		37.6%	Medium
+magic square is 3x3 with 1-9 each and each row, col, diagonal sum are all equal. return number of magic square in matrix.

+->>
+<<-845	Longest Mountain in Array    		38.5%	Medium
+- can use binary search
+- can use one pass O(N) to find up and down and update the max size.
+->>

+<<-849	Maximize Distance to Closest Person    		44.3%	Medium
+similar to exam room.
+->>

+<<-855	Exam Room    		43.4%	Medium
+a single row. sit:
+- maximize the distance to the closest person
+- multiple option take the lowest index seat.
+- nobdy then take 0.
+just simulate the process, using vector or set to store the index ->>

 <<-885	Spiral Matrix III    		70.0%	Medium
 give a 2d grid with R rows and C columns, start with (r0,c0), goes clockwise. it goes 1R,1D,2L,2U,3R.....